-Hasselback potatoes were made popular by the Hasselback Hotel in Stockholm, Sweden, where these baked potatoes are a house specialty.
-What makes the Hasselback potato unique is that it’s sliced almost all the way through, so you can get butter and seasonings in between the slices, but the whole potato stays together in one piece.
+What makes Hasselback potatoes unique is that they are sliced almost all the way through, so you can get butter and seasonings in between the slices, but the whole potato stays together in one piece.

 Hasselbacks look fancy, but they’re easy to make and quite tasty to eat!
 They’ve have become a popular side dish among grilling and barbecuing fans on The Virtual Weber Bulletin Board.
 Thanks to member Jim Lampe for providing these photos.